 Most accommodations are in the form of condos, villas and homes which the resorts manage or private agency rents to vacationers.
 Many condo owners have their own website, use the likes of vrbo.com or can be found on our Accommodations and Services page or with a Google/Yahoo search.
 One that we thoroughly enjoyed staying is Sanddollar Dreams, which is right on Treasure Cay's famous beach.

 Within Treasure Cay Resort and Marina area, are pools, bars and restaurants, gift shops, grocery store and Florence's Bakery.
 There is a diversity of rental properties pretty much clustered by style.
 As mentioned villas, townhouses, condos and single family homes.
 All focus on the beach and marina, pool bar and its restaurants.
 As part of the resort you'll find Spinnakers Restaurant.
 It's a first class restaurant where we once dinned on their delicious 9 oz lobster tail - fantastic!
 And the conch chowder, exceptional.
 Ask for table 6, 7 or 8 in the Bar area.
-The Hangout spot in the evening is the Tipsy Seagull. - right at the marina and steps from Spinnakers.
+The Hangout spot in the evening is the Tipsy Seagull - right at the marina and steps from Spinnakers.
 The house drink as one might expect is the Tipsy Seagull.
 If there happens to be one of their fishing tournament taking place in season, it'll make for a lively occasion.
 If you are lucky, usually "Pizza Night", Chris "The Burner" Russell's, band may be playing.
 Chris leads one of the best bands we've heard in the Abaco and written about in one of our updates AbacoUpdate.com.
 He is not just limited to "Island Music", his country repertoire is great too.
-When not playing, you'll find him at his new restaurant, "Burners".
-Bring cash - no credit cards accepted (a/o Spring 12).

 As for other activities, be sure to advantage yourself of their renowned 18 hole golf course.
 Afterwards a swim at their quintessential crescent beach with lunch at their beachside Coco Bar is a must.
-The marina is also the home of Treasure Divers a full service, well provisioned dive shop owned by Brent and Caroline White.
-Excursions are part of their offerings too.
+The marina's dive shop has unfortunately closed (8/14) - suggest Brendal's on Green Turtle or Troy at Dive Guana.
 At the Treasure Cay Marina you'll also find the fishing charters are endless, ranging from deep sea to bay or bone fishing.
 The Marina is also the home base of the ferry "Prozac" which runs to Guana Cay / Nippers and places elsewhere.
-Check with them first.
+Their slip is near the Tipsy Seagull.
 (365-8749)

 For things to do, you might want to check out Abaco Ceramics.
 Here you will find all sorts of lovely handcrafted items which are made on the premises.
 The shops owner Karen McIntosh has won many awards and has cliental world wide.
 It's just outside the gate.
-All in all the Resort area is a great location for day trips to Green Turtle and Guana Cays with a rental boat from one of the agencies in the area.
-See Boating Abaco, and remember the reason why you came to this part of the world - the waters and the Beaches.
+All in all the Resort area is a great location for exploration of North Abco and its settlements of Coopers Town & Fox Town.
+Of course you'll have to rent a car.
+A day trip to Green Turtle and Guana Cays with a rental boat from one of the agencies in the area is always fun.
+See our Boating in Abaco page, and remember the reason why you came to this part of the world - the waters and the Beaches.